joshuateemul/joshuateemul/README.md

 # About Me

-Hello, I'm [Joshua Teemul], a passionate [entrperneaur and college studen].
+Hello, I'm [Joshua Teemul], a passionate [entrepreneur and college student].
 I love exploring new places and working on exciting projects.
 Here's a bit more about me.

 ## Education
 - [University of Missouri], [Information Technology], [Jr]